L0jk4/paint_nosolid/README.md

  Automatic save and load are implemented by Claude, which I haven't really checked yet.
 It should utilise `m_iHammerID` for entities and `m_nHitbox` for static props, which might not be 100% consistent.

 ## TODO
-- For non-solid world brushes we must get a collision point from somewhere else, which might be a trigger or something else non-solid. `R_LightVec` should do the job perfectly.
+- For non-solid world brushes we must get a collision point from somewhere else, which might be a trigger or something else non-solid. `R_LightVec` should do the job perfectly, but it has a lot of overhead.
 - For static props highlighting make a single dynamic prop.
 When highlighting send dynamic prop's model, origin, size*1.01, color via `sendproxy` to the client.

 ## Open questions